synfig/synfig-docs-dev/docs/common/Setting up netbeans IDE.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Now we will configure make settings for our synfig project.

-    * Right click on project(Synfig) and select properties -
+    * Right click on project(Synfig) and select properties:

         .. image:: ../images/netbeans_make_1.png

-    * Under Build -> make section change Build result so that it points to "_debug/build/bin/synfigstudio" -
+    * Under Build -> make section change Build result so that it points to "_debug/build/bin/synfigstudio":

         .. image:: ../images/netbeans_make_2.png